canro91/canro91.github.io/_posts/2021-09-13-TopNewCSharpFeatures.md

 ### Null-conditional (?.) and null-coalescing operators (??)

 Starting from C# 6.0, we have two new operators: null-conditional `?.` and null-coalescing `??` operators.
-These two new operators helps us to get rid of null values and `NullReferenceException`.
+These two new operators helps us to get rid of null values and [NullReferenceException]({% post_url 2023-02-20-WhatNullReferenceExceptionIs %}).

 With the null-conditional `?.` operator, we access a member's object if the object isn't null.
-Otherwise, it returns null.
+Otherwise, it returns `null`.

 The null-coalescing `??` operator evaluates an alternative expression if the first one is null.